-- The Velveteen Rabbit tells the story of a crudely-made stuffed rabbit toy who tries to become a real rabbit because he has no hind legs and real rabbits mock him.
+- The Velveteen Rabbit tells the story of a crudely-made stuffed rabbit toy who tries to become a real rabbit because the wind-up toys mock him, saying that they are real because they can move.
 In this book all toys are sentient and animate, and it's a "skin horse" who tells the rabbit how to become Real.

 - The Adventures of Pinocchio is about a wooden puppet who wants to become a real boy so he can grow up.

 - In "The Steadfast Tin Soldier", the toys come alive when humans are asleep, and play their own games.

 - The Hollow Chocolate Bunnies of the Apocalypse which takes place in a Toyland of living toys, then further reveals that all of existence is a huge toy, God is an irresponsible little child who got it for his birthday, and Satan is an evil renegade toy who creates an army of cyborg spider women and George W. Bush to destroy the world.
 No, really.